 mark bokil

-mark bokil over 4 years ago
+mark bokil almost 5 years ago

 We switched from Angular 1 to Vue after researching React and Angular 7.
 It was a good move for us.
 It is easy to learn, performs well, has a clean component architecture, and the command line tools allows you to scaffold an app in a couple of minutes.
 I like that Vue gives you the choice of using HTML templates or JSX.
 The vue configuration, a small wrapper for Webpack, also reduces the complexity of configuring apps.
 I would give it a try.